-- Donald Trump won U.S. Presidential election November 5, 2024 - The Critical Mineral Consistency Act passed in the U.S. House of Representatives in November with bi-partisan support, recognizing copper is a critical mineral - Alaska Governor Dunleavy sent a report entitled "Alaska Priorities for Federal Transition" to President Trump in December - Asked the President to issue an Alaska-specific executive order on his first day in office - Reversing several Biden administration initiatives that are damaging to the resource extraction industry - President Trump signed an executive order "Unleashing Alaska's Extraordinary Resource Potential" on his first day of office (Jan 20) - The executive order effectively mirrored the Alaska Report requesting action - Lee Zeldin appointed as the head of the EPA in late January and appears to be pursuing a new direction for the EPA - In February Pebble Consented to EPA's Request for 90-Day Abeyance for New Agency Leadership to Decide How to Proceed
+- Donald Trump won U.S. Presidential election November 5, 2024 - The Critical Mineral Consistency Act passed in the U.S. House of Representatives in November with bi-partisan support, recognizing copper is a critical mineral - Alaska Governor Dunleavy sent a report entitled "Alaska Priorities for Federal Transition" to President Trump in December - Asked the President to issue an Alaska-specific executive order on his first day in office - Reversing several Biden administration initiatives that are damaging to the resource extraction industry - President Trump signed an executive order "Unleashing Alaska's Extraordinary Resource Potential" on his first day of office (Jan 20) - The executive order effectively mirrored the Alaska Report requesting action - Lee Zeldin appointed as the head of the EPA in late January and appears to be pursuing a new direction for the EPA - In May Pebble Consented to EPA's Request for 30-Day Abeyance which follows on a 90-Day Abeyance (February) that was granted for New Agency Leadership to Decide How to Proceed